-Ad exchanges are technology platforms that facilitate the bidded buying and selling of online media advertising inventory from multiple ad networks.
+Ad exchanges (sometimes, referred to as programmatic ad exchanges) are technology platforms that facilitate the real-time buying and selling of online media advertising inventory from multiple ad networks.
 The approach is technology-driven as opposed to the historical approach of negotiating price on media inventory.

-In today’s advertising arena, technology is a main factor to how, where, and when an Ad is served.
-In this article, we will outline the process in which the Ad Exchange works, and the process in which an Ad is served in an auction decision making.
+In today’s advertising arena, technology is a main factor in how, where, and when an ad is served.
+In this article, we will outline the process in which the Ad Exchange works, and the process in which an ad is served in an auction decision making.

 There are 2 major players; the Publisher and the Advertiser.
 The online user is the initiator of the process, while the exchange makes it all happen.